How do you celebrate Thanksgiving in your classroom?

 As part of our celebrations, we do a lot of talking, writing and drawing about things we are thankful for.
 Here’s a no prep template that students can use to express their gratitude after your class discussions.
 They can also color the funky turkey and make a stunning bulletin display.

 You can download this freebie by clicking below!

 Our SEL curriculum also has an ENTIRE UNIT dedicated to gratitude and ways to show more appreciation in daily life!
 We discuss appreciation for our things, our friends and our family.
 We also explore different ways to express that gratitude, and how to develop a positive, optimistic attitude, even when things go wrong.

-There are 30+ fun activities, including a read aloud story, partner play, and interactive projects.
+There are 30+ fun activities, including a read-aloud story, a partner play, and interactive projects.

-It also includes lessons on making good choices, self-management, growth mindset, and a number of other essential social skills to create a peaceful classroom!
+Our SEL Curriculum also includes lessons on making good choices, self-management, growth mindset and a number of other essential social skills to create a peaceful classroom!